searler/searler.github.io/_posts/2014-07-12-akka-quarantine.markdown

 ---

 The akka documentation for [remoting](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html) describes a _quarantine_ state, which requires the restart of the impacted ActorSystem.
-That appeared to rather inconvenient and has triggered much discussion in the mailing lists, some of it rather heated.
+That appeared to be rather inconvenient and has triggered much discussion in the mailing lists, some of it rather heated.

 Further research located a [discussion](https://groups.google.com/d/msg/akka-user/rR8H4dcTRRo/wcf6yR8rMQsJ) and